Best Electric Plinth Heaters (Reviews) in 2022: BUYING GUIDE

 Indeed, plug-in electric space heaters abound on the market in all shapes, sizes and price points.
 But they all share a common inconvenience: they take up space that could otherwise be put to other (better) uses.

-Electric plinth heaters, on the other hand, have none of these problems.
-They hide away mostly out of sight, occupying space that would otherwise go to waste beneath your cupboards.
-There’s no tripping hazard, and you don’t have to sacrifice precious space in order to stave off the wintry weather.
+An electric plinth heater, on the other hand, has none of these problems.
+It hides away mostly out of sight, occupying space that would otherwise go to waste beneath your cupboards.
+There’s no tripping hazard, and you don’t have to sacrifice precious kitchen space in order to stave off the wintry weather.
+Some plinth heaters connect directly with your central heating system.
+A hydronic plinth heater offers you, even more, savings and value for money.

-But that’s really only the half of it!
-The other main advantage of electric plinth heaters is based in physics.
-You may remember from your science lessons in primary school that warm air tends to rise; installing a heater at foot-level is thus the idea vantage point for really circulating warm air throughout the room.
+But that’s really only half of it!
+The other main advantage of plinth heaters is based on physics.
+You may remember from your science lessons in primary school that warm air tends to rise; installing plinth heaters is thus the ideal vantage point for really circulating warm air throughout the room.

 What’s more, tile, stone, and wood floors all tend to get uncomfortably cold much quicker than the rest of the room.
 By producing warmth at foot-level, plinth heaters get immediately to work heating up the area that needs it most.

-What are the best electric plinth heaters for my kitchen?
+What are the best electric plinth heater models for my kitchen?

 So now you’ve got a good understanding of what makes plinth heaters tick, and you’re ready to take the dive.
 Here, we present the results of our own comparison shopping to help you suss out which is the best electric plinth heater for you:

-Glen Dimplex are a household brand with high-quality heating solutions for virtually any application, so it should come as no surprise their electric plinth heaters are some of the best in class.
-The WWFH20E is their best-seller, and it’s easy to see why with its stylish good looks, powerful heating element, and quality of life provisions.
+Glen Dimplex are a household brand with high-quality heating solutions for virtually any application, so it should come as no surprise their plinth heaters are some of the best in class.
+The WWFH20E is their best-selling electric plinth heater, and it’s easy to see why with its stylish good looks, powerful heating element, and quality of life provisions.

-The Winterwarm electric plinth heater features a generous 2000W heating element, producing more than enough heat turn frigid feet into toasty toes in kitchens as large as 2000ft3.
-Of course, if you don’t need all that power, you can simple dial it back on the thermostat.
+The Winterwarm WWFH20E electric plinth heater features a generous 2,000W heating element, with enough heat output high enough to turn frigid feet into toasty toes in kitchens as large as 2,000ft3.
+Of course, if you don’t need all that power, you can simply dial it back heat settings on the thermostat.

-But don’t think you’ll be getting on your hands and knees to fiddle with a small dial on your plinth heater; the WWFH20E exists for 21st century homes with its Bluetooth remote control.
-Not only can you change the temperature settings, you can programme them to operate on a seven-day timing schedule.
+But don’t think you’ll be getting on your hands and knees to fiddle with a small dial on this appliance.
+The WWFH20E electric plinth heater, with its remote control, is definitely made for 21st century homes.
+Not only can you change the heat settings, but you can also programme it to operate on a 7-day timing schedule via the Bluetooth remote.

-While the Winterwarm plinth heater is all about “set it and forget it”, you always have manual control turning it on and off with a simple switch set upon the device itself.
+While the Winterwarm electric plinth heater is all about “set it and forget it”, you always have manual control over the heat settings, turning it on and off with a simple switch set upon the device itself.
 Better yet, the switch illuminates with a red neon to indicate the heating element is indeed on and producing heat.

 Worried about safety?
 Don’t be, as there are both thermal and electrical overload cut-out switches.
-Moreover, you never have to worry about burning your toes on the grille–the WWFH20E uses clever design and modern materials to ensure the surface never gets to scalding.
+Moreover, you never have to worry about burning your toes on the grille – the WWFH20E electric plinth heater uses clever design and modern materials to ensure the surface never gets too scalding.

 Finally, whilst looks are mostly up to subjective taste, we rather like the simple horizontal vent patterning adorning the clean-white grille.
-The switches are large enough to handle, but slight enough so as not to present an eyesore.
+The switches are large enough to handle, but slight enough so as not to present an eyesore in your kitchen space.

 - Bluetooth remote-controlled programmable thermostat and 7-day timer